prameshbajra/prameshbajra/README.md

 :heart: Programming | :black_heart: Investing | :blue_heart: Sports

 I am a **Software Engineer** having passion for everything related technology.
-I love smartphones, laptops and basically all gadgets.
+I love smartphones, laptops and basically all tech gadgets.
 You can take me as a “MixBag” having knowledge in Full stack Development, Machine learning, Deep learning, Automation, deployments and many others.